Being as an Ocean: Line-up changes, How We Both Wondrously Perish and self-titled album (2013–2015)

 In 2013, Shad Hamawe and Jacob Prest left the band to pursue lives outside of the band due to the intense touring schedule.
 The remaining members started recording as well as auditioning for new members.
-Connor Denis, of the hardcore punk band Sleep Patterns, joined the band as their new drummer.
+Connor Dennis, of the hardcore punk band Sleep Patterns, joined the band as their new drummer.
 With this new line-up, they began writing and recording for their new album that would be released sometime in 2014.
-Michael McGough, of the post-hardcore band The Elijah, was also announced as the new guitarist for the band.
+Michael McGough, of the post-hardcore band The Elijah, was also announced as the new guitarist for the band after initially only meaning to provide guest vocals on one song, "L'exquisite Douleur".

 On February 25, they revealed the album art of their second album, How We Both Wondrously Perish and announced its release date.
 A single from the album, "Death's Great Black Wing Scrapes the Air", was released on iTunes.
-The band recorded the album in Atlanta, Georgia at Glow in the Dark Studios with Matt McClellan and released it on May 6, 2014.
+The band recorded the album in Atlanta, Georgia, at Glow in the Dark Studios with Matt McClellan and released it on May 6, 2014.

 Shortly after, the band revealed that they were working on a third album that will be released in 2015.
 They played the entirety of 2015's Warped Tour.
 On May 7, they released "Little Richie", the first song from the new album and revealed the cover and release date for the album, which will be self-titled.
 The band released "Sleeping Sicarii", "Forgetting Is Forgiving the I", and "Sins of The Father" as additional singles.
 Being as an Ocean was released on June 29, 2015.